How Much Time Can I Save with Genie+ at WDW?

-The last time I updated this article was in July and SO much has changed since then.
-Decreased demand thanks to no pre-purchase and increased crisis means lots more availability.
-And wait time savings have gone down a little across the board.
+The last time I updated this article was in October 2022, and as we’ve seen over the past couple of weeks while I’ve been updating the detailed Genie+ data and posts, a lot has changed.
+Demand has gone back up slightly for Genie+ … I assume because people are reading these articles and realize how much time they can save.
+And wait time savings have gone way, way up at individual attractions.
 So how does this all add up?
 How much time can you expect to save during a full day in each park?
 Let’s take a look!
-(Last updated October 19, 2022)
+(Last updated March 13th, 2023)

 Explain the Math!